-In response, consider a video put out by Dr. Timothy Perenich (a chiropractor) who is opposed to the idea that the smallpox vaccine was at all helpful in Ellen White’s day, and is opposed to vaccines in general (or a shorter video by Andrew Michell, a very passionate, vocal, and prolific SDA layperson, citing the same arguments).
+In response, consider a video put out by Dr. Timothy Perenich (a doctor of chiropractic, not a medical doctor) who is opposed to the idea that the smallpox vaccine was at all helpful in Ellen White’s day, and is opposed to vaccines in general (or a shorter video by Andrew Michell, a very passionate, vocal, and prolific SDA layperson, citing the same arguments).
 Perenich also wrote a book on this same issue entitled, “Vaccination: Biblical Revelation, Ellen G. White, History, Science“.
 Particularly relevant to the topic of Ellen White and the smallpox vaccine, Dr. Perenich claims that the decline and eventual eradication of smallpox “had little to do with high vaccination rates.”
 (Link).
 Of course, the vast majority of scientists and medical historians strongly disagree with this conclusion – and for very good reason.
 During the 18th century, smallpox killed an estimated 400,000 Europeans each year.
 Around 1 in 13 of those living in London would die of smallpox.
 It was responsible for a third of all cases of blindness.
 Between 20% and 60% of all those infected—and over 80% of all infected children—died from the disease.
 During the 20th century, it is estimated that smallpox was responsible for 300–500 million deaths.
 In the early 1950s an estimated 50 million cases of smallpox occurred in the world each year.
 As recently as 1967, the World Health Organization estimated that 15 million people contracted the disease and that two million died in that year.
 After successful vaccination campaigns throughout the 19th and 20th centuries, the WHO certified the global eradication of smallpox in December 1979 (Link).

 Sure, the initial vaccine against smallpox, developed by Edward Jenner, had some significant risks, to include the risk of infection by some fairly virulent bacteria – such as “syphilis, scabies, herpes, trismus (lockjaw), and tuberculosis.”
 In fact, the smallpox vaccine was one of the more dangerous vaccines ever given – having the highest rate of serious side effects and the risk of death among all vaccines.
 In the past, about 1 person for every 1000 people vaccinated for smallpox for the first time experienced serious reactions/complications.
 Even by 1969 studies showed that out of every one million people vaccinated at least one will die due to vaccine complications.
 It is for this reason that: